-It’s no surprise that Smart has decided to fit their eye-catching ForTwo with an electric motor; it just seems to make so much sense.
-The little city runner keeps the styling of the original, but adds in a 55kw electric motor and a 16.7-kwh lithium-ion battery pack.
-You’ll get a range of 90 miles, plus it can be juiced up fairly quickly
+It’s no surprise that Smart has decided to fit their eye-catching ForTwo with an electric motor; it just seems to make so much sense, given that its petrol cars have the look and feel of electric ones.

 Price: from £12,275 | Smart

-Price: £6,690 | Renault
+Price £6,895 | Renault

 Range 56 miles 0-60 Not quoted